bolt-sys/bolt/CONTRIBUTING.md

 ## Navigation

-To navigate around the codebase, its recommended to use [Sourcegraph](https://sourcegraph.com/github.com/bolt-sys/bolt) or your IDE's search implementation.
+To navigate around the codebase, it's recommended to use [Sourcegraph](https://sourcegraph.com/github.com/bolt-sys/bolt) or your IDE's search implementation.